teamtomo/cryotypes/README.md

 objects.
 These transformations should rotate the basis vectors (ordered xyz) of a reference such that they are correctly oriented in a tomogram.

-**Note:** this yields rotated basis vectored ordered xyz whilst dimensions in an image are zyx.
+**Note:** this yields rotated basis vectored ordered xyz whilst dimensions in an image are normally zyx!

 ## `ProjectionModel`
 A `ProjectionModel` is a [pandas `DataFrame`](https://pandas.pydata.org/docs/) with specific column